MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-replicate.md

         :::image type="content" source="./media/migrate-vmware-replicate/verify-vddk-installation-1.png" alt-text="Screenshot of verification of VDDK installation." lightbox="./media/migrate-vmware-replicate/verify-vddk-installation-1.png":::

-    1. Provide vCenter server credentials for the discovery of VMware VMs.
+    1. Provide vCenter machine credentials for the discovery of VMware VMs.
         1. Select **Add credentials**.
         1. Select the **Source type** as vCenter Server.
         1. Provide a **Friendly name** for the credentials.